spencech/cloudfront-repository/README.md

 # Cloudfront Cache Invalidator (AWS Lambda Function)

 You can invoke this function from CodePipelines to clear CloudFront caches after a new app deployment.
 This assumes that you have a function created in Lambda called "cloudfront-cache-invalidator" with the appropriate permissions for executing CloudFront invalidations.
-I typially set the timeout to 3m because sometimes the request spins for a bit.
+I typically set the timeout to 3m because sometimes the request spins for a bit.

 ## Installation